SeineAle/daytona-md/daytona2.md

 ### Technologies used

-#### Backend Libraries and Frameworks
-For the backend, `Express` provides a web framework for creating robust APIs, and `MongoDB` serves as a NoSQL database for efficient data storage and retrieval. `Mongoose` simplifies data modeling and validation for MongoDB, while `CORS` middleware enables Cross-Origin Resource Sharing for the backend API.
-The `Dotenv` module is used to load environment variables from a .env file into process.env, and Nodemon automatically restarts the Node.js application when file changes are detected.

-#### Frontend Libraries and Frameworks
-On the frontend, `React` is used to build user interfaces, and `Recoil` manages the state of React applications. `Axios` is a promise-based HTTP client for making API requests, and `Vite` provides a fast development server and optimized builds. `TailwindCSS`, a utility-first CSS framework, is used for quickly designing responsive and modern layouts.
+In the project that we are using for this guide, `Express` provides a web framework for creating robust APIs, and `MongoDB` serves as a NoSQL database for efficient data storage and retrieval. `React` is used to build user interfaces. `Vite` provides a fast development server and optimized builds. `TailwindCSS`, a utility-first CSS framework, is used for quickly designing responsive and modern layouts.
+Other technologies used are:

+- **CORS** middleware enables Cross-Origin Resource Sharing for the backend API.
+- **Dotenv** module loads environment variables from a .env file into process.env.
+- **Nodemon** automatically restarts the Node.js application when file changes are detected.
+- **Recoil** manages the state of React applications.
+- **Axios** is a promise-based HTTP client for making API requests.

-### Setting up the project without Daytona
+### Setting up the project locally:

-In this section, we will set up this repository locally.
+In this section we'll walk you through setting up the MERN (MongoDB, Express.js, React.js, Node.js) project locally using Git version control and Node.js runtime environment.

 #### Step 1: Clone the Git Repository Locally
 - Open your terminal or command prompt and clone the repository locally using the following command.
 Alternatively, you can download the zip file and extract its contents.